JonasPhilbert/dotfiles/README.md

 # dotfiles

-dotfiles for my own personal use.
+.files for my own personal use.

 Starting from a fresh machine?
 Consider `startup.sh`:
 ```bash